 - Too afraid to lose an opportunity.

-- Because (I’m afraid) most of the times the other person becomes stubborn or defensive.
+- Because (I’m afraid) most of the time that the other person becomes stubborn or defensive.

 - I am afraid I am the less knowledgeable person in the situation at hand.